Swanand Kirkire: Early life and education

 Swanand Kirkire was born and brought up at Rambagh in Indore-based Marathi speaking family to Chintamani (father) and Neelambari (mother), both of whom are classical singers.
 However, Swanand had no formal training in singing.

-He moved to Delhi after doing his graduation in commerce.
+He moved to Delhi after graduating in commerce.
 In 1996, Swanand graduated from National School of Drama and started doing theatre.
+During His National School of Delhi Days his batchmates were Nawazuddin Siddiqui, Subrat Dutta and Chittaranjan Tripathy.